Skip Navigation

 Oregon Contractor License Bonds

-Oregon Contractor License Bond Information
+What is an Oregon Contractor License Bond?

 Contractor license bonds are surety bonds required Oregon licensed contractors by the Oregon Construction Contractors Board (CCB).
-The bond amount varies from $10,000 to $20,000 for residential contractors and $20,000 to $75,000 for commercial contractors.
-See table below for specific surety bond amounts required based on contractor type and license classification.
+The bond amount varies from $15,000 to $25,000 for residential contractors and $25,000 to $80,000 for commercial contractors.

 Residential General Contractor Bond